Shivan Sarna interviews SIBO expert, Dr. Ilana Gurevich

 Healing from SIBO is possible, but there is a learning curve.
 Give yourself the gifts of patience and grace, and know that even small progress is still progress.

 Do you connect with Dr. Gurevich?
 She has so much more to teach us.
-Check out our special event with her in January here.
+Check out our special event.

 Do you make homemade yogurt?
 What are ways you keep friendly bacteria happy in your gut?